oonray/Security-Demonstration/Readme.md

-Horrably old.
+Horrably old.\n
-May not actually be functioning.
+May not actually be functioning.\n
-Use with this in mind.
+Use with this in mind.\n
-The Code was intended to be used as a CTF chalange with portscanning, file retreaving and password craking.
+The Code was intended to be used as a CTF chalange with portscanning, file retreaving and password craking.\n IT employs a chroot jail to seal the atackers away from the system.\n